Stuck at home during the coronavirus crisis? An air purifier might help keep your home's environment clean.

 The truth is that air purifiers aren't a panacea for improving indoor air quality, but the right one may still help you breathe a little better.

 So how can you tell which one is right for you?
 We've put together a guide to alleviate the confusion and help you pick the best air purifier for your home size and budget.

-- Look for a purifier that's good at filtering out pollutants specific to your home or health needs (removing pet dander or cigarette smoke, for example).
+- Look for an air purifier that's good at filtering out pollutants specific to your home or health needs (removing pet dander or cigarette smoke, for example).

-- Compare CADR ratings, which show how effectively a purifier filters specific pollutants.
+- Compare CADR ratings, which show how effectively an air purifier filters specific pollutants.

 - Choose a device that uses a HEPA filter, the gold standard for indoor air purifiers.